HNP Causes — Common Reasons for a Herniated Nucleus Pulposus

 While there are several factors that can lead to developing a herniated disc, there are two main causes:

 An HNP causes most patients to feel pain in the affected area of the neck or back.
 The degree of pain may vary from patient to patient, with some not experiencing any discomfort at all.
-For those who are symptomatic, the pain sometimes worsens during physical activities or while sitting, coughing or leaning forward.
-Numbness, a “pins and needles” feeling, and weakness may also occur due to HNP.
+For those who are symptomatic, though, the pain sometimes worsens during physical activities or while sitting, coughing or leaning forward.
+Numbness, a “pins and needles” feeling and weakness may also occur due to HNP.

 Many patients benefit from conservative treatments, including hot and/or cold compresses, over-the-counter pain medications, weight loss and moderate exercise.
 Patients should always consult a physician before beginning a diet or exercise program.
 Likewise, a physician or pharmacist should advise patients before over-the-counter pain medications are taken to ensure no drug interactions or serious complications will occur.